lidofinance/lido-improvement-proposals/LIPS/lip-35.md

    `transientBalance = (depositedValidators − clValidators) × 32 ETH`.
 3. Populate the new state:
    - `clValidatorsBalance = clBalance`
+   - `clPendingBalance = 0`
+   - `depositedSinceLastReport = transientBalance`
-   - `clPendingBalance = transientBalance`
+   - `depositedForCurrentReport = transientBalance`

-The transient balance becomes the pending balance — semantically, it is the same thing (ETH on the way to activation), but now the oracle will report the actual value instead of a calculated one.
+At the moment of the upgrade the oracle has not yet seen any pending deposits in the new format, so `clPendingBalance` starts at `0`.
+The previously-transient ETH is preserved by seeding both deposit counters introduced in [Deposit Tracking](#deposit-tracking) with the legacy transient balance; the next oracle report will then move it into `clPendingBalance` (or `clValidatorsBalance`, if those deposits have already been activated) as it picks up actual CL data.

 #### StakingRouter Migration